eps364/ControlMEI/README.md

 # Software ControlMEI

-This software was will development Java SE and implements is the sections down:
+This software was will development to Java SE and implements is the sections down:
 - person screen: customer, supplier, user
 - Product screen: product, category, product section, brand, product measures
 - Simple sale screen